intel/linux-sgx/docs/design/sgx2.md

 given linear address within ELRANGE as a security measurement.
-SGX has provided a facility to make sure any EPC page can be mapped at its “desired address” only (i.e. an EPC page can only be mapped to the linear address specified in its EPCM entry, see SDM for more details), but it remains as a responsibility of the enclave to make sure no 2 EPC pages would have the same “desired address”.
+SGX has provided a facility to make sure any EPC page can be mapped at its “desired address” only (i.e. an EPC page can only be mapped to the linear address specified in its EPCM entry), but it remains as a responsibility of the enclave to make sure no 2 EPC pages would have the same “desired address”.
 In general, an enclave shall be able to distinguish populated addresses versus unpopulated ones and issue EACCEPTs on unpopulated addresses only.